XNiiNJA/Project-Anemoi/README.md

 Iy = (Tx * (Tx * My - Mx * Ty))/ ((Tx * Tx) + (Ty * Ty))

-Where I = (Ix, Iy) is the point at which the rotation axis intersects the line that perpendicularly passes the rotation axis and passes through the motor at (Mx, My).
+Where I = (Ix, Iy) is the point at which the rotation axis intersects a line that is perpendicular to the rotation axis and passes through the motor location at (Mx, My).

 **STOP**.
 Make sure to chew on that sentence for a bit.
 You want to understand what we're doing here.
 Let me explain a bit more.